CSCfi/csc-user-guide/docs/apps/structure.md

 ```text
 strauto-puhti
 ```
-Plese read and follow the instructions of job submission command above.
+Please read and follow the instructions of job submission command above.

 ## More information